edg3/NaNoEweb/README.md

 - Add in top right notes note section (ajax, jquery, and partials/controller functions)
 - Make search function to go through long lists faster
 - Make some sort of suggesting to use 'CategoryName:' for ordering and collections, then can search for 'CategoryName' and it shows all, e.g. 'People:' search shows all categorised as 'People:' - hints all thats needed; you can structure it for yourself

+- [cancelled, it can be in the users hands for what they write] End sentence characters:
+	.	.”	?”	!”	?	!
+	■	□	▪	▫	▬	▲